 When you’ve got all the information about a project’s progress available at a glance, it is very easy to see where things stand.
 Imagine the example below:

 It is more than clear that the Internal and Foundation deliverables are already completed and the only one still being worked on is the External part of the work breakdown.
-There’s no need of any report, just a quick glance at the Kanban board and that’s all.
+There’s no need for any report, just a quick glance at the Kanban board and that’s all.
 Now imagine this view:

-Not only is it very easy to see that the “External” deliverable is in progress, but, by the color of the sub-deliverables, you can also tell whether they’ve been completed, whether they are still in progress or not started.
+Not only it is very easy to see that the “External” deliverable is in progress, but, by the color of the sub-deliverables, you can also tell whether they’ve been completed, whether they are still in progress or not started.
 The grey color stands for “not started”, the orange color for “in progress” and the green means “done”.

 4.2 EASY PRIORITIZATION